IMCS-Bioinformatics/HiCCliqueGraphs/GOEA/README.md

 Directory ontologyData contains 2 files that allow to map human genes to chromosome segments and GO terms to genes.

+## Results
+Full results (for all datasets and for all chromosomes) is found in [results\GOEAresults](../results/GOEAresults/) directory.

 ### What is GOEA
 *This is from our paper*

-To analyze our results, we performed Gene Ontology Enrichment Analysis (GOEA) using the GOATools library.
+To analyze our results, we performed *Gene Ontology Enrichment Analysis (GOEA)* using the GOATools library.
 This analysis seeks to identify Gene Ontology terms that are overrepresented in a study gene list compared to a population gene list.

 Initially, we assigned genes to nodes in the graph G. Nodes located on chromosomes where a particular gene is expressed are assigned that gene *hg19_genes_w-go.txt was used*.
 Subsequently, we calculated topological elements, such as C3 and S(k), identified a subset of nodes that form these topological elements, and collated a set of genes present in at least one node of the topological elements.
 We then conducted the GOEA. *Class Biolog from GOEAa.py module*